elondemirok/elondemirok.github.io/_posts/2025-12-14-just-write-big-spec.md

 ---
-title: "Why Just Write a Big Spec Fails With Today’s LLMs"
+title: "Writing a Big Spec Fails.
+For now."
-description: "Thoughts on why long specs miss the mark and how to keep ideas close to the code."
+description: "Explaining why long specs miss the mark"
 ---
-# Why “Just Write a Big Spec” Fails With Today’s LLMs — and What Actually Works
+# Why "Big Spec” Fails

-Large language models can write software.
-They can also write documentation.
-And yet, anyone who’s tried to build something real with them knows the uncomfortable truth: **the code is often the easy part**.
+Anyone who’s tried to build something with AI knows the truth: **the code is often the easy part**.

 The hard part is the translation.

-Not “translate English to Python.”
-Not “turn requirements into a REST API.”

-I mean the deeper translation: the messy, high-fidelity mental model a senior engineer holds—the intent, the tradeoffs, the edge cases, the product shape, the constraints, the taste—and the conversion of that into something shippable.
+I mean the deeper translation: the messy, high-fidelity mental model we hold: the intent, the tradeoffs, the edge cases, the product shape, the constraints, the taste... the conversion of thought into code.

 Today’s LLMs can operate on both sides of the equation:

 - They understand language and can generate language.
 - They understand code and can generate code.

-But the crucial bridge between **idea → faithful implementation** is still mostly inside our heads.
+But the crucial bridge between idea to faithful** implementation is still mostly inside our heads and is shaped by hundreds of iterations we do on an idea before we choose to implement it as it is.

-And that’s why long specs often die on the vine.
+And that’s why long specs often die on the vine... for now.

 ---